antoine-pous/npmlogger/README.md

 The level to write logs.
 Any logs at or above this level will be written.
 The special level `silent` will prevent anything from being logged ever.

+### log.fileColor

+* {Bool}

+By default npmlogger remove all console colors from file.
+You can allow colors by setting this option to true.

 ### log.fileMaxSize

 * {Number}